While mini split units have been primarily used in homes their high efficiency makes them ideal when installed on an RV, trailer or camper.

 A 220 volt unit pulls even less amps and are even more efficient.

-Any install will need to be thought out more compared to any home installation since it will be on a moving vehicle.
+Any install for an RV or trailer will need to be thought out more compared to any home installation since it will be on a moving vehicle.

 There is many creative solutions to installing a mini split on a motor home.